- School of Allied Health and Communicative Disorders

 D.P.T.
 Admission Requirements

-- Bachelor's degree from an accredited institution by matriculation
+- A bachelor's degree from an accredited institution by the time you enroll.

 - A physical therapist

 - A source of your choice (a person with whom you have a professional relationship)

 You'll also submit GRE scores: